-Unwittingly I seem to have the knack of picking movies that blur the line between reality and illusion, in this case hallucination and I have done so in this case.
-Black swan features Natalie Portman in an Oscar winning performance ably supported by Vincent Cassel, Mila Kurtis, Barbara Hershey and Winona Ryder in a story about the effects of unbridled ambition, obsession, fierce rivaly and jealousy on a promising career.
+Unwittingly, I seem to have a knack for picking movies that blur the line between reality and illusion—in this case, hallucination—and I’ve done so again with Black Swan.
+The film features Natalie Portman in an Oscar-winning performance, ably supported by Vincent Cassel, Mila Kunis, Barbara Hershey, and Winona Ryder, in a story about the effects of unbridled ambition, obsession, fierce rivalry, and jealousy on a promising career.

-The plot of Swan Lake which is entwined with the plot of the movie, is about an evil black swan that steals the love of a prince from a pure and innocent white swan, resulting in tragedy.
-The challenge of the lead dancer in the ballet is that she must be a master of playing both the innocent white swan and the alluring and pure black swan.
+The plot of Swan Lake, which is entwined with that of the movie, is about an evil black swan who steals the love of a prince from a pure and innocent white swan, resulting in tragedy.
+The challenge for the lead dancer is mastering both the innocent white swan and the alluring, sinister black swan.

-Nina an aspiring dancer in the ballet lives with her mother Erica (Barbara Hershey) in New York city.
-Erica is a doting mother, but oftentimes, her protective and caring emotions have smothering effect on her daughter.
+Nina, an aspiring ballerina, lives with her mother Erica (Barbara Hershey) in New York City.
+Erica is a doting, yet overbearing, mother whose protective and caring emotions often smother her daughter.

-Nina is obsessed with playing the lead in Swan Lake.
-To accomplish this, she must convince the demanding and perfectionist art director of the play, Thomas Leroy that she is up to the task.
-While sleeping, she dreams of herself performing as the Black Swan, but often, her dreams turn into a nightmare
+Nina is obsessed with landing the lead role in Swan Lake.
+To achieve this, she must convince the demanding and perfectionist director, Thomas Leroy, that she’s capable.
+In her dreams, she envisions herself as the Black Swan, but these dreams often turn into nightmares.

-Nina meets Leroy privately where she tries to convince him that she can play the part.
-Leroy makes sexual advances on her, and in response she bites him and leaves.
-However, she is shocked to learn that she has won the part to play the Black Swan.
-She would soon realize that her troubles are far from over.
+Nina meets privately with Leroy to convince him she can play the role.
+During the meeting, Leroy makes sexual advances toward her, and in response, she bites him and leaves.
+To her surprise, she later learns she has won the role of the Black Swan.
+However, her troubles are far from over.

-Nina soon faces her next obstacle.
-A new dancer, Lily (Mila Kunis) joins the ballet troop.
-Lily is similar to Nina in appearance.
-Leroy suggests to Nina, that she must observe Lily to learn how to get into character.
-A tense and fearful Nina soon learns that Lily is her stand in, who will take on the lead, in case Nina cannot perform in the ballet.
+Nina soon faces a new challenge.
+Lily (Mila Kunis), a dancer who bears a striking resemblance to Nina, joins the ballet troupe.
+Leroy suggests that Nina observe Lily to learn how to better embody the Black Swan.
+A tense and fearful Nina soon discovers that Lily is her understudy, poised to take the lead role if Nina falters.

-With mounting pressure, Nina continues to push the limits with intense workouts, causing herself more injuries.
-On one occasion, Lily visits Nina at home and suggest a ‘girls night out’ that Nina accepts, ignoring the protests of her over-protective mother.
+With mounting pressure, Nina pushes herself even harder, causing further injuries.
+On one occasion, Lily visits Nina at home and suggests a “girls’ night out,” which Nina accepts, despite her mother’s protests.

-The night turns into a wild ride, and Nina experiments with ecstasy and more.
-Nina is now at a stage where she cannot separate reality from her hallucinations and soon it will be opening night.
-Can Nina pull off her life’s ambition despite her challenges and what will it cost her?
+The night turns into a wild ride, with Nina experimenting with ecstasy and more.
+At this point, Nina struggles to separate reality from her hallucinations, and opening night is fast approaching.
+Can Nina achieve her life’s ambition despite her mounting challenges—and what will it cost her?

-Natalie Portman gives an outstanding performance with her intense Nina, fighting her many internal battles.
-She has to win the confidence of Leroy, break into the role of Black Swan, and break free of her own subdued persona.
-There is also a part of her that is fighting to break away from her controlling mother, and explore the wild side.
+Natalie Portman delivers an outstanding performance as Nina, battling numerous internal conflicts.
+She must win Leroy’s approval, break into the role of the Black Swan, and free herself from her repressed persona.
+Part of Nina’s struggle is also to break away from her controlling mother and explore her wild side.

-His obsession with the ballet is fused with his own base sexual desires that he is not able to uncouple the two.
-When Nina bites him the first time he makes advances on her, he seems to finally realize that she has the chops to play the black swan and gives her the lead role.
+His obsession with the ballet is intertwined with his own base desires, making it difficult for him to separate the two.
+When Nina bites him after his advances, he seems to realize that she has the potential to play the Black Swan and awards her the role.

 Musings and Spoilers